MonoidMusician/blog/sources/pickling.md

 Everyoneʼs familiar with the JSON side of JavaScript: it stands for JavaScript Object Notation, after all.
 But once you embed in the larger language, you can get things like cyclic references via mutation.
+Even things like arrays work differently than JSON promised.^[JS arrays can be sparse.
+Still mad about that.]

 As a silly example,
 ```javascript